ryerson-ggl/covid19-data/twitter/INSTALL.md

 This means that the table needs to be cleaned into a tabular format for any real research or development use.

-A set of SQL files for database views are available to create more clean versions of the `twitter_stream_raw` table, which can be run in `psql` or through the [pgadmin4 Query Tool](https://www.pgadmin.org/docs/pgadmin4/development/query_tool.html):
+A set of SQL files for database views are available to create more clean versions of the `twitter_stream_raw` table, which can be run in [psql](https://www.postgresql.org/docs/current/app-psql.html) or through the [pgadmin4 Query Tool](https://www.pgadmin.org/docs/pgadmin4/development/query_tool.html):

-* [twitter_stream.sql](views/twitter_stream.sql): view of useful fields from as columns in tabular format
+* [twitter_stream.sql](views/twitter_stream.sql): view of only tweets and retweents from `twitter_stream_raw`

 These views are kept updated as the stream adds in new data, and provides you with the latest up-to-date at the time you run a query against these views.